 This Healthy Kettle Corn is the perfect healthified popcorn treat.
-The perfect blend of sweet and salty, this Sugar-free Kettle Corn is so addictive you won't be able to stop eating it!
+The perfect blend of sweet and salty, this Sugar-free Kettle Corn is so flavorful you won't be able to stop eating it!

 Popcorn is, if you ask me, THE perfect snack.
 It's delicious, it's easy to make, crunchy, and great for almost any special diet too.
 And it's also super adaptable with all kinds of fun ways to make it---from plain to buttered to all kinds of fun toppings.